 Could a movie like this get made in today’s Hollywood landscape?
 Elwes doubts it: “It would probably have a lot of CGI.”

 Elwes will be in Portland to talk all things TPB related at a Powell’s Cedar Hills Crossing reading at 7pm Thursday, December 4.
+This event has been rescheduled to December 17, 2014.
 Based on how many locals turn out for periodic Princess Bride trivia nights and parks department outdoor film screenings, you should probably get there quite early.
 The actor told us he’s no stranger to Portland, having done extensive work with Mercy Corps (mercycorps.org) to raise awareness of the crisis and conflict in Darfur.